 Liberia, the land of the free, is unique in several aspects.
 It is a land of many stories with several of them untold.
-It is a land of hope and great opportunities... but it is also a land of pain, poverty and despair.
+It is a land of hope and great opportunities.
+But it is also a land of pain, poverty and despair.

 The Republic of Liberia is located along the western coast of Africa and borders the Republic of Sierra Leone to the west, the Republic of Guinea to the north and the Republic of Ivory Coast to the east.

-The Republic of Liberia has a total land area of about 111,369sq.km (with about 579km of coastline).
+The Republic of Liberia has a total land area of about 111,369 squared kilometers (with about 579km of coastline).
 Just about 3.4% of this total land area remains arable (land good for farming).
-Liberia has a total population of about 4.8 million people with the population growth rate around 2.7%.
+Liberia currently has an estimated population of 5.6 million people with the population growth rate hovering around 2.7%.
 About 49% of the total population of Liberia lives in urban areas in major cities and towns such as Harbel, Buchanan, Greenville, Zwedru, Robertsport and Monrovia.
 The metropolitan area of Monrovia, the capital of Liberia, contains about 1.7 million people (as of 2023) which is about 30% of Liberia's total population.

-The Republic of Liberia just like its neighboring countries is blessed with abundance of Natural resources including iron ore, timber, diamonds, gold, hydropower, etc. However, despite the abundance of Natural resources, Liberia remains one of the poorest countries in Africa today.
+The Republic of Liberia, just like its neighboring countries, is blessed with abundance of natural resources such as iron ore, timber, diamonds, gold, hydropower, etc. However, despite the abundance of natural and human resources, Liberia remains one of the poorest countries in Africa today.

 Liberia's shaky economy depends heavily on foreign assistance.
-Several Conflicts especially the two Civil wars between 1989 and 1996 and also between 1999 and 2003, poor governance, mismanagement, etc., destroyed much of Liberia's economy, especially the infrastructure in and around Monrovia the capital of Liberia.
+Several conflicts, especially the two civil wars between 1989 and 1996, and also between 1999 and 2003, destroyed much of Liberia's economy, especially the infrastructure in and around Monrovia the capital.
 Many local and foreign businesses fled the country taking capital and expertise with them.
-However, with the end of fighting, the return of peace, and the installation of a democratically-elected government in 2006, several of these companies and investors have returned to the country helping rebuild Liberia for the better.
+However, with the end of the war, the return of peace, and the installation of a democratically-elected government in 2006, several of these companies and investors have returned to the country, helping rebuild Liberia for the better.
 However, much more work needs to be done.

-Lack of well-equipped hospitals, health centers, etc. remain a major problem in Liberia today.
-Most rural and sub-urban areas lack health facilities and most hospitals and health centers in the urban areas are not well-equipped.
-Lack of good drinking water and water for domestic purposes remain a major problem in Liberia today.
-Also, improper sewage disposals (especially in and around big cities and towns) remain a major health issue in Liberia today.
+Lack of well-equipped hospitals and health centers, etc. remain a major problem in Liberia today.
+Most rural and sub-urban communities lack health facilities and most hospitals and health centers in the urban areas are not well-equipped.
+Several people continue to die from preventable and curable diseases and illnesses in Liberia due to the lack of health facilities.